 - 2 C walnuts chopped

 - 1 tsp vanilla

-- Mix together sugar, milk and 20 lg. marshmallows and boil for 6 minutes, stirring constantly
+- Mix together sugar, milk and 20 lg. marshmallows or 5 cups of mini marshmallows and boil for 6 minutes, stirring constantly

 - Remove from heat and add chocolate chips and butter

 - Stir until thick, add nuts and let sit awhile to thicken up a bit, add vanilla and frozen marshmallows

 - If you are not adding nuts you may want more marshmallows